EduardoZepeda/coffee-bytes-hugo/content/posts/go-lenguaje-de-programacion-introduccion-al-lenguaje-variables-y-tipos-de-dato/index.en.md

 Go or Golang is a language with a syntax similar to that of C and with certain abstractions in its syntax that make it a language in which writing code is a piece of cake, coding in Go feels like a mixture between coding in Python and C.

+Go's design is based on a document called: [Everything you've wanted to know about programming languages but have been afraid to ask](https://www.cs.ox.ac.uk/files/6156/H78%20-%20Everything.pdf), written by Tony Hoare (Quick sort creator).
+It emphasizes the importance of aspects such as:
+- Elegance and simplicity
+- Good abstractions that hide implementation details
+- Predictable code
+- Simple error handling
+- Blazingly Fast (pun intended) compilation

 This is a compiled, imperative, **strongly concurrency-centric**, statically typed language.

 ### Cool aspects and advantages of Go